OldMensch/auto_accountant/DEV NOTES.md

 * GRID
 	- SEAMLESS PAGES
-		- Use QScrollArea to implement "Lazy Loading"
+		- Use QTableView to implement "Lazy Loading"
 		- Lazy Loading:
 			- Only what's visible is rendered
 		- Upside: no more pages, user can just scroll though an entire ledger
 		- Upside: Zoom is way more flexible: no complex rescaling neccesary anymore
+		- Upside: should hopefully remove the QScrollArea lag spike
 		- Downside: GRID totally needs revamping: now will need to be multiple rows instead of one QLabel per column

 	* "NEW TRANSACTION" COLOR